Direct Variation

 What is Direct Variation in Math?

-A proportional relationship of the form y = kx (where k \neq 0) that always passes through the origin; when one quantity doubles, the other doubles, and the ratio \frac{y}{x} remains constant.
+A proportional relationship y = kx that always passes through the origin — when one quantity doubles, so does the other.

-Why is Direct Variation important?
+What is the Direct Variation formula?

 How Direct Variation Connects to Other Ideas